cosmos/cosmos-sdk/docs/architecture/adr-028-public-key-addresses.md

 }
 ```

-#### Module Account Addresses
+#### Module Addresses

-Module accounts are very heavily used in SDK, so it make sense to have an optimized function for module addresses.
+Module addresses are very heavily used in SDK, so it make sense to have an optimized function for module addresses.

 We use `"module"` as a schema type for all module addresses.
 Since, modules have a clear order, and the module / submodule names are strings, we propose to use an null byte (`'\x00'`) as a separator instead of length prefixes.